Israeli police arrest five for hostile gestures towards Christians

 No details were provided on the identities of the people who were arrested.

-Members of the area's small Christian community have said they have faced growing harassment and intimidation from Jewish ultranationalists, particularly since Netanyahu's hard-right government took office late last year.
+Members of the area's small Christian community have said they face growing harassment and intimidation from Jewish ultranationalists, particularly since Prime Minister Benjamin Netanyahu's hard-right government took office late last year.

 Wednesday's arrests came as the city prepared for its annual Jerusalem March, an event that usually draws huge crowds, including thousands of Christian pilgrims.